skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 ![](https://cldup.com/MnoG2RvAja.png)

-This Sandbox has a schema which looks similar to what we used in first few lessons.
-But, it's a cut down version.
-(It's very similar to what we've built in the previous lesson).
+This sandbox has a schema that looks similar to what we used in the first few lessons.
+But it's a scaled-down version.
+(It's very similar to what we built in the previous lesson.)

 You can look at it by inspecting the `src/schema.js` in the cloned repo.
-That's the place where, we also going to write mutation related code.
+That's the place where we are also going to write mutation-related code.

 *****